Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

-Compiled by Mikkel Kjartan
+compiled by Mikkel Kjartan

 Brief history of the line

 The branch line to Watlington, which was less than 9 miles long, started at Princes Risborough.
-It was opened on 15th August 1872 by the Watlington and Princes Risborough Railway Company.
+It was opened on 15 August 1872 by the Watlington and Princes Risborough Railway Company.
 It soon ran into financial difficulties, and the directors found that they were running the line at their own expense.
-After lengthy negotiations the Great Western Railway finally acquired the branch for a fraction of the construction costs on 1st July 1883.
+After lengthy negotiations the Great Western Railway finally acquired the branch for a fraction of the construction costs on 1 July 1883.

 The line was lightly constructed following the contours of the land with a ruling gradient of 1 in 60.
 It was a single line, worked by train staff and one engine in steam, or two coupled together, and had a speed restriction of 30mph.
 Under GWR ownership there was little improvement, although there were additional rail halts opened between 1906 and 1925.